 Billing is a complex and challenging task for every business.
 It takes a lot of time to track work hours on a weekly basis.
 If you’re relying on your employees to fill out timesheets, you can count on the fact that some errors will occur - both accidental and intentional.

 And there’s a lot of paperwork involved too.
-By using a time-tracking app, you will automate the process and ensure that all the hours are billed accurately.
+By using a time-tracking app, you will streamline the process and ensure that all the hours are billed accurately and that your employees are paid properly.
 Timeero integrates with popular payroll and accounting software, which means that you can simply approve and export time records to them.

 The success of every project heavily relies on planning it in advance.
 There are critical factors that you have to take into consideration, such as the scope of work, required workforce, and deadlines.

 To prevent scheduling conflicts, balanced task allocation, bottlenecks, missed deadlines, and similar project management obstacles, use time tracking.
 Project managers will have an accurate insight into how the entire project, as well as individual tasks, are progressing, thus preventing over- and understaffing.

 3. Increase revenue

 There are different low-level, repetitive tasks that yet have to be completed.